 The trail starts in Benijo.
 You’ll hike past the hamlets of El Draguillo and Las Palmas as you make your way to the Faro Punta de Anaga lighthouse.
 From the lighthouse, you’ll continue to the village of Chamorga and walk through Laurel forest until joining a balcony trail back to Benijo.

 For a shorter version of this hike, you can do a mini-loop.
 When you get to El Draguillo, turn right and follow signs to Chamorga (instead of heading to Las Palmas).
 You’ll hike uphill for almost 1 km (270 m elevation gain) to an intersection.
 From here, turn right, and start the glorious return journey to Benijo.

-Learn more about this trail: Benijo to Faro de Anaga Circuit Trail Guide
+Learn more: Benijo to Faro de Anaga Circuit Trail Guide

 2. Igueste to Atalaya de los Ingleses

 - Trailhead: Igueste de San Andrés